 Salus populi suprema lex esto (Let the welfare of the people be the ultimate law)Marcus Tullius Cicero – De Legibus (On the Laws), Book III, s.3 – circa 40 B.C.

 Gibraltar – A British Overseas Territory

 Gibraltar is a British Overseas Territory.
-It is under the sovereignty of Her Majesty’s Government for the United Kingdom.
+It is under the sovereignty of His Majesty’s Government for the United Kingdom.
 This has been the position for the past three centuries.
 Gibraltar was originally a military garrison with a tiny civilian population.
 In its odyssey from times of besiegement to the present day, Gibraltar has developed into a modern and vibrant International Offshore Finance Centre.
 It boasts a modern legal system which upholds the rule of law and maintains the principle of parliamentary sovereignty.